ikluft/pelican-events/README.md

 However, not all iCalendar properties make sense in the context of a public post.
 Those intended for private emails were excluded in a security review to prevent misconfiguration and mischief.
 A few were disallowed because they are redundant with metadata settings that generate those properties in the original events plugin.
 If you think you need a property which was excluded, [submit an issue to the project](https://github.com/ikluft/pelican-events/issues) stating which property is requested and explaining why it should be allowed in a public setting.

 The disallowed iCalendar properties are: *acknowledged action attach attendee busytype calendar-address calscale class color completed contact dtend dtstamp dtstart due duration exdate exrule freebusy last-modified location-type method organizer participant-type percent-complete priority prodid proximity rdate recurrence-id refresh-interval related-to repeat request-status resources resource-type rrule sequence source structured-data transp trigger tzid tzid-alias-of tzname tzoffsetfrom tzoffsetto tzuntil tzurl version xml*

+### Example usage

+The pelican-events plugin was made for and is used by the [Portland Linux Kernel Meetup](https://ikluft.github.io/pdx-lkmu/) in Portland, Oregon, USA.

 Contributing
 ------------